radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Migrating from RADIUS/UDP to RadSec

 Since RADIUS/UDP security relies on the MD5 algorithm, which is considered insecure, using RADIUS/UDP over insecure networks is risky.
-We therefore recommend migrating from RADIUS/UDP to RadSec.
+Migrating from RADIUS/UDP to RadSec is therefore recommended.
 Within this migration process, however, there are a few items that need to be considered by administrators.

 Firstly, administrators may be tempted to simply migrate from RADIUS/UDP to RadSec with (D)TLS-PSK and reuse the RADIUS shared secret as (D)TLS-PSK.
 While this may seem like an easy way to upgrade RADIUS/UDP to RadSec, the cryptographic problems with the RADIUS/UDP shared secret render the shared secret potentially compromised.
 Using a potentially compromised shared secret as TLS-PSK compromises the whole TLS connection.
 Therefore, as defined in {{?RFC9813, Section 4.1.3}}, any shared secret used with RADIUS/UDP before MUST NOT be used with RadSec and (D)TLS-PSK.
-We also strongly recommend implementers to not reuse the configuration option for the RADIUS/UDP shared secret in the existing user interfaces for the (D)TLS-PSK too.
+As implementation note, it is also strongly recommend to not reuse the configuration option for the RADIUS/UDP shared secret in the existing user interfaces for the (D)TLS-PSK too.
 Instead, these should be separate input fields in order to prevent accidental reuse of an existing shared secret when switching to (D)TLS-PSK.

 When upgrading from RADIUS/UDP to RadSec, there may be a period of time, where the connection between client and server is configured for both transport profiles.